mdelclaro/twitter-remind-me-bot/README.md

 # Bot for Twitter

+## What is this?
-### Twitter bot that at the moment has only the functionality to remind you to check a tweet later.
+This is a Twitter bot that at the moment has only the functionality to remind you to check a tweet later.

 Currently working on new features for it.
 Will try to implement the possibility to download a tweet's media =)

 In case you have any suggestions, feel free to contact me, or even better, send a pull request!

-## Running:
+## How do I run it?

 ```
 $ npm install